Mediation Services

 Virtual Online Mediations

-Typically, a conventional ‘face to face’ mediation commences with the parties arrival at the agreed venue, usually a solicitors office, and following a welcome in a reception-cum-waiting room area, they are escorted to a private room and joined there for an initial private discussion with the mediator.
-Thereafter it is very often the case that each party’s team or group gather together with the other’s at the mediator’s invitation in a joint meeting chaired by him or her after which there may be more joint meetings involving all the mediation participants, or just some (e.g. the mediator along with the parties’ legal representatives).
+Typically, a conventional ‘face to face’ mediation commences with the parties arrival at the agreed venue, usually a solicitor’s office, and following a welcome in a reception-cum-waiting room area, they are escorted to a private room and joined there for an initial private discussion with the mediator.
+Thereafter it is very often the case that each party’s team or group gather together with the others at the mediator’s invitation in a joint meeting chaired by him or her after which there may be more joint meetings involving all the mediation participants, or just some (e.g. the mediator along with the parties’ legal representatives).
 Invariably though there will be other one-to-one meetings conducted by the mediator with the parties individually within the privacy of their own rooms allocated to them at the beginning of the mediation day.

 Thanks to the development of some sophisticated online technology created by ZOOM, since early 2020 it has been possible to replicate the face to face model by creating not only a virtual waiting room facility but also a series of virtual and totally secure private breakout rooms for the parties and the mediator ‘to occupy’.